 There is a Physic Herb and Wild Flower Garden beside the church.

 There is Holy Eucharist at St. Marylebone church on Wednesdays at 13:10 and Fridays at 09:30.
 And Healing Services on Wednesdays with the Holy Eucharist.

 The first Sunday of the month there is a Healing Service at 18:30.

-St. Michael´s Cornhill is one of the City churches, which I have passed on my London trips so many times and admired from afar.
-The entrance to this particular church is magnificient, so ornate and striking.
+St. Michael Cornhill is one of the City churches, which I have passed on my London trips so many times and admired from afar.
+The entrance to this particular church is magnificent, so ornate and striking.
 It is a Sir Christopher Wren church.

-St. Michael´s Cornhill stands directly where the Basilica, the old Roman Forum, used to be.
+St. Michael Cornhill stands directly where the Basilica, the old Roman Forum, used to be.

 Close to the site of the church was the oldest Christian worship in London, from 179 AD - making these churches remarkable in London´s history.
-St. Peter Cornhill is the oldest church in the City - established in 179 AD - it is only a couple of meters (as it were) from St. Michael.
+St. Peter Cornhill is one of the oldest churches in London - established in 179 AD - it is only a couple of meters (as it were) from St. Michael.
 St. Peter Cornhill is not open to public, only by appointment.

-There is a record of St. Michael´s Cornhill from 1055, so it dates back before that time.
-It has links with the Draper´s Company.
+There is a record of St. Michael Cornhill from 1055, so it dates back before that time.
+It has links with the Draper's Company.